beeminder-capstone/Nectar-Frontend/README.md

 12. If installing the Windows app:
     1. Run: `ionic cordova platform add windows`.
     2. Open Visual Studio, click “Open Project/Solution” and select the `Nectar-Frontend\platforms\windows\CordovaApp.sln` file.
-    3. In the “Solution Explorer” right click the platform you want to run and select “Build”.
+    3. In the “Solution Explorer”, right click the platform you want to run and select “Build”.
     4. Press the green arrow in the toolbar to run the app on the Local Machine.
     5. Otherwise, select the dropdown arrow to run it in a Simulator.